jake-knerr/cogent/README.md

 #### Application state can be broken into smaller parts that are individually known as simply _state_.

-For this document, _state_ refers to a part of the application state.
+In other words, for this document _state_ refers to a part of the application state.

 #### Application state is presented via a group of components, with a single root component parenting a tree of child components.